 - Make sure the patient washes well with a fresh bar of soap or liquid anti-bacterial soap.
 Give special care to all the skin folds.
 Rinse all areas well.
-Dry well with a clean towel. - Remove nail polish and acrylic nails. - Remove all jewelry, body piercings, subdermal implants, hair braids, beads, and extensions.
-If extra time is needed for any of these, please plan in advance. - Shampoo and rinse hair with water. - Do not use lotions, creams, or powders. - Do not shave the area where the procedure or surgery will be done. - The patient should dress in freshly washed clothes. - Make sure to pack a box or case to hold contacts and removable appliances.
+Dry well with a clean towel. - Remove nail polish and acrylic nails. - If extra time is needed for any of these, please plan in advance. - Shampoo and rinse hair with water. - Do not use lotions, creams, or powders. - Do not shave the area where the procedure or surgery will be done. - The patient should dress in freshly washed clothes. - Make sure to pack a box or case to hold contacts and removable appliances.